1896 English cricket season

-1896 was the seventh season of County Championship cricket in England.
+The 1896 English cricket season featured the seventh edition of the County Championship.
 Yorkshire won the championship title having lost only losing three of their 26 matches, setting a points percentage record with 68.42.
 Yorkshire's team did not possess the greatest performers statistically, such as Sussex with Ranjitsinhji, or Gloucestershire with W. G. Grace, but a well-rounded squad with four bowlers taking more than 70 wickets in the Championship and five batsmen scoring over 1000 runs gave them the title.
 Playing against Warwickshire at Edgbaston in May, Yorkshire scored 887 in their first innings, which is still the highest total in the history of the County Championship.

 The highlight of the season, however, was the Australian tour, where Australia won their first Test match in England since 1888, and gave England a fight up until the third Test.
 On a rain-affected pitch, however, England hauled in a 66-run third test victory thanks to Bobby Peel, who took six for 23.
 The win sealed the Ashes in favour of England by 2 wins to 1.